 GENERAL INFORMATION ABOUT RISHIKESH

 Rishikesh is one of the most popular pilgrim centres and gateway to the Himalayan Shrines of Badrinath, Kedarnath, Gangotri and Yamunotri.
 The Yoga Centres of Rishikesh have enhanced the significance of the place, thus Rishikesh is known as Yoga capital in all over the world.
-From this point on, the great Ganges leaves behind her mountain home and enters into the vast plains of Northern India.
+From this point on, the great Ganga leaves behind her mountain home and enters into the vast plains of Northern India.

 Rishikesh is located at a height of about 1360 feet above sea level.
 It is believed that several yogis and sages lived and practised penance here.
 Rishikesh represents the site where Vishnu vanquished the demon Madhu.

-Tapovan on the other bank of the Ganges houses a temple to Lakshmana.
+Tapovan on the other bank of the Ganga houses a temple to Lakshmana.
 It is believed that Lakshmana carried out penances here.
 It is also believed that his brother Bharata meditated here, and there is a temple to Bharata here.
 Also seen here are the Swargashram and the Geeta Bhavan temples.

 Area : 11.20 sq.km.